London has many good churches, and north London has many good churches, and northwest London has many good churches, so why choose St John’s?

 - Congregational: We enjoy real autonomy as a local church.
 We own our own buildings and, financially, are entirely self-supporting.

-- Connectional: St. John’s is a proprietary chapel of the Church of England, with the assistant-minister being an ordained Church of England clergyman.
+- Connectional: St. John’s is a proprietary chapel of the Church of England, and the minister and associate minister are ordained Church of England clergymen.
 The real fellowship and partnership is not, however, narrowly denominational, but with all those whose biblical ministries hold forth the same biblical evangel, or good news.